KalessinD/perl_list_helpers_xs/README.md

     arrays.
     It supports tied arrays.

-    Be aware that this module doesn't support tied arrays for perl compiled with thread support

 ##### random_slice
     This method receives the array and the amount of required elements to be shuffled, shuffles array's elements and returns the array reference to the new